 Do you know how much your business is worth?

-A proper due diligence will alsobe needed.
+Proper due diligence will also be needed.
 This will help you to review your business from the perspective of a potential buyer.
-It will help you identify any gaps in the key drivers of your business and identifying ways of closing these gaps in order to have a proper exit and investor ready business.
+It will help you identify any gaps in the key drivers of your business and identifying ways of closing these gaps in order to have a proper exit and investor-ready business.

-A good due diligence will also enable business owners to determine the key value drivers of the business and identify the areas that will impact on its sale value.
-Once you have a proper plan, a value for your business and a well executed due diligence for your business, it will be easier to identify and approach potential buyers.
+Good due diligence will also enable business owners to determine the key value drivers of the business and identify the areas that will impact its sale value.
+Once you have a proper plan, a value for your business and well-executed due diligence for your business, it will be easier to identify and approach potential buyers.